 - 69% of buyers accepted a call from new salespeople in the past 12 months

-These stats exhibit that when telesales is done properly, prospects are open and welcome to receiving pitches.
+These stats exhibit that when telesales is done properly, prospects are open and welcome to receive pitches.
 In this post, we will cover the best tools and tips to take your telesales operation to the next level.
 Here are some of the best tips you can start incorporating into your telesales strategy now:

-1. Set clear goals and OKRs:
+1. Set clear goals and OKRs

 The goals you set for your team should be concise, measurable and assessed on a regular basis.
 An example goal your telesales team can set can be a specific revenue number or amount of new customers onboarded.
 To get to that goal, the daily and weekly OKRs for each salesperson should be clearly stated.
 This will allow you to analyze how the sales team performed in a given time period and what improvements need to be made to improve the next sales cycle.